senyosimpson/blog/content/posts/rust-error-handling.md

     us to answer very specific questions, giving us the insights we need.
 This helps when you need to understand error rates across your system, find areas that need some extra maintenance, debug production issues and so on.
-* Libaries should never panic.
+* Libraries should never panic.
 From the application programmer's point of view, panics are undefined behaviour; there is no expectation that a library call will crash an application.
 Errors should be bubbled up to the caller.
 * Applications consume errors and make informed decisions on how to handle them.
 There is often not a huge need for custom errors at the application level.
-Additionally, at this level, panicking may be the best option and is therefore a reasonable.
+Additionally, at this level, panicking may be the best option and is therefore reasonable.
 * Applications are responsible for deciding how errors are formatted and displayed to users.

 As we can see, there are subtly different requirements depending on which one you are writing.
 Rust being Rust has crates for both these use cases.
-The most popular of these are [anyhow] and [thiserror]. anyhow is used for error reporting in applications while thiserror is used for creating custom errors for libraries (and applications).
+The most popular of these are [anyhow] and [thiserror].
+`anyhow` is used for error reporting in applications while `thiserror` is used for creating custom errors for libraries (and applications).
 I will go through their use cases in context of important aspects of error handling.